henrietta-k/adapt-learning-wiki/Git-flow.md

 Name | Description | Persisting
 ---- | ----------- | ----------
-`master` | Contains the stable, released code. | yes `develop` | The ‘working’ branch.
-Is the the parent of all feature and release branches, and contains the latest code.
-Develop **does not** contain tested code, and should definitely not be considered production ready. | yes
+`master` | Contains the stable, released code. | yes `develop` | The ‘working’ branch containing the latest code, and the parent of all feature and release branches.
+Develop code has **not** gone through a rigorous testing process, and should definitely not be considered production ready. | yes
 `release/VERSION_NAME` | (e.g. `release/v2.0`)<br> A release candidate branch.
 Contains code currently being tested. | no
 `hotfix/TICKET_NAME` | (e.g. `hotfix/ABU-001`)<br> Self-contained bug-fix.
 Should not be pushed to the core repo, but rather a personal fork.
 Changes submitted as a pull request | no
 `feature/FEATURE_NAME` | This is also likely to be named after a JIRA ticket (see above).<br> Self-contained feature.
 Should not be pushed to the core repo, but rather a personal fork.
 Changes submitted as a pull request | no